Muhammed-Rajab/blog/content/posts/i-miss-the-old-telnet-days-so-i-built-my-own-server.md

 Nah, it does.
 I learned quite a bit from this project.
 I got to do some Linear Algebra, brush up on `C++`, and brag about the whole thing on Instagram.
 Ahhhhhh, INNER PEACE 🕊️

 The project isn't complete yet.
-I have to rewrite the server to handle multiple concurrent connections.
+I have to rewrite the server to handle multiple clients.
 Maybe polish the menu a bit?
 But I'll be sure to keep you updated here, love 💖.

+**UPDATE #1**: Now the server can handle multiple clients, using `std::thread`, and that's awesome✨.